mozuma/mozuma/docs/models/MTCNN.md

 ## Base model

-The MTCNN model is an implementation of a [`TorchMlModule`][mlmodule.torch.modules.TorchMlModule].
+The MTCNN model is an implementation of a [`TorchModel`][mozuma.torch.modules.TorchModel].

-::: mlmodule.models.mtcnn.modules.TorchMTCNNModule
+::: mozuma.models.mtcnn.modules.TorchMTCNNModule
     selection:
         members: none